tisland1031/Kickstarter/README.md

 - Outcomes based on Goals:

    1. If the goal is less than $1,000, fundraising goal is more attainable.
 Higher the goal amount, increase the failure of reaching fundraiser goals.

+- Overall Recommendations:

+  1. May is the ideal month to launch a successful campaign with a fundraising goal of $1,000 or less.

 - Limitations of dataset: